GillianPlatform/GillianPlatform.github.io/docs/artifact.md

 var s = symb_string(s); // Symbolic string
 ```

-The single parameters provided to these functions indicate the name of the created symbol, or _logical variable_, that Cosette will further use in the reaasoning.
+The single parameters provided to these functions indicate the name of the created symbol, or _logical variable_, that Cosette will use in the reasoning.
 Normally, we choose these to coincide with the JavaScript variables in which they are stored so that the outputs of the analysis are more readable.

 #### Assumptions and Assertions